SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

 ### CommandUI.Ribbon User Custom Actions
 <a name="ribboncustomactions"> </a>

-If you want to extend the toolbar in the "modern" list and library experiences you can do so via adding a user custom action targeting the CommandUI.Ribbon location as shown in the PnP provisioning XML sample.
+If you want to extend the toolbar in the "modern" list and library experiences you can do so via adding a user custom action targeting the CommandUI.Ribbon location as shown in this PnP provisioning XML sample.

 ```XML
 <pnp:ProvisioningTemplate ID="CommandUIRibbonSamples" Version="1" xmlns:pnp="http://schemas.dev.office.com/PnP/2015/12/ProvisioningSchema">